Stausi/stausi.github.io/docs/scripts/container.md

 -- This number cannot exceeds the number og elements in the array.

 Config.SpawnContainerAmount = 30

+-- If you want to use Stausi interaction menu for this script, set this to false.
+-- If you want to use your ox_target interaction menu, set this to true.

+Config.UseOxTarget = false

 -- This will enable or disable if police should be alerted.